Charbeneau/api_to_s3_etl/prefect/README.md

 python src/flows/api_to_s3_etl_flow.py
 ```

-7. Go back to the UI, and click "QUICK RUN" in the upper right.
+7. Go back to the UI, make sure you're in the 'APItoS3ETL" project, and click on the 'api_to_s3_etl_flow' flow.

+When you do, you should see a 'QUICK RUN' icon next to a blue rocket ship in the upper right corner.

+Click 'QUICK RUN'.

+8. If everything worked, you'll see the Flow running and be able to click on each of its Tasks and view their logs.